niemopen/niem-naming-design-rules/ndr6src.md

 -------

-# 10. Rules for extension namespaces
+# 10. Rules for extension namespaces in XSD

 An extension namespace is the kind most commonly created by a NIEM message designer.
 This specification therefore begins with those rules.
 The following section then adds rules for other namespaces, and  takes away rules not applicable to message schema documents.